 I. Bibliographic Information

-Provide the essential information about the book using the writing style asked for by your professor [e.g., APA, MLA, Chicago, etc.].
+Provide the essential information about the book using the writing style [e.g., APA, MLA, Chicago, etc.] preferred by your professor or used by the discipline of your major.
 Depending on how your professor wants you to organize your review, the bibliographic information represents the heading of your review.
 In general, it would look like this:

 Begin your review by telling the reader not only the overarching concern of the book in its entirety [the subject area] but also what the author's particular point of view is on that subject [the thesis statement].
 If you cannot find an adequate statement in the author's own words or if you find that the thesis statement is not well-developed, then you will have to compose your own introductory thesis statement that does cover all the material.
 This statement should be no more than one paragraph and must be succinctly stated, accurate, and unbiased.